thinkb4/a-walk-in-react/day_01.md

 ### Requirements

 - **NodeJS**: Is an open source, cross-platform runtime environment for (but not limited to) the server layer based on the JavaScript programming language.
+For this training we suggest to use [Node v18.x](https://nodejs.org/docs/latest-v18.x/api/synopsis.html); you can install it using a [Package Manager](https://nodejs.org/en/download/package-manager/) or downloading the binaries from the [official website](https://nodejs.org/en/about/previous-releases).

-- **NPM** (Node Package Manager): Is a package manager developed entirely under the JavaScript language by Isaac Schlueter, through which we can obtain any library with just a simple line of code, which will allow us to add dependencies in a simple way, distribute packages and efficiently manage both the modules and the project to be developed in general.
-There are other package managers like **YARN** and **PNPM**.
+- **NPM** (Node Package Manager): **Note: it comes with the Node installation, you don't need to install it separately.** Is a package manager developed entirely under the JavaScript language by Isaac Schlueter, through which we can obtain any library with just a simple line of code, which will allow us to add dependencies in a simple way, distribute packages and efficiently manage both the modules and the project to be developed in general.
+There are other package managers like **[YARN](https://yarnpkg.com/)** and **[PNPM](https://pnpm.io/)**.

 ### Create React App